Blandford-Znajek process in vacuo and its holographic dual: Cylindrical BZ process

 The vacuum Maxwell equations are invariant under electric-magnetic duality, $F\rightarrow *F$, as is the energy momentum tensor and Noether current \eqref{JE}, so the dual \eqref{*simplest} of the field \eqref{simplest} provides another solution that extracts energy from the black cylinder.
-The dual solution has a uniform magnetic field in the $z$ direction, and azimuthal and radial electric field components.
-The radial electric field is sourced by an electric line charge, and the azimuthal electric field can be sourced by either a magnetic monopole current or a magnetic flux line with uniformly changing flux.
+The dual solution has a magnetic field in the $z$ direction, and azimuthal and radial electric field components.
+The radial electric field is sourced by an electric line charge, and the azimuthal electric field can be sourced by either a magnetic monopole current or a magnetic flux line with flux proportional to time.